-For those who have experienced the polar vortex or a cold winter, here are some vital actions to protect your dog.
+For those who have experienced the polar vortex or a cold, snowy, bitter winter, here are some vital actions to protect your dog.
 We live in Canada and our miniature dachshund doesn’t like to walk around in -40 degrees!
 If you are wondering about what that means in Fahrenheit or Celsius : -40 degrees is so cold that it is the point where both temperature scales meet!
 Millions of people are confronted with dangerously low winter temperatures.
 Most do not know how to deal with such disruptive weather events.
-Indeed, it is not only humans who suffer from extreme cold: dogs and cats are also in danger.
+Indeed, it is not only humans who suffer from freezing temperatures: dogs and cats are also in danger.
 There’s no way you’re leaving your pet out there to freeze to death!
 Here are some tips to ensure you minimize the impact of winter on your pet:

 Quick answer: If it’s too cold for you, it’s too cold for your dog

-If it is too cold for you, it is too cold for your pet; don’t assume that your dog’s fur protects it from the elements like your big, warm coat does.
+Winter rules are simple: don’t assume that your dog’s fur protects it from the elements like your big, warm coat does.
 Yes, there are some cold weather dogs such as huskies but they are no match for a polar vortex.
 It is important to always check that your dog is properly equipped.
 We were surprised to discover that some dog clothing brands offer little patches that change color when the temperature is too cold and the coat no longer protects your pet enough.

 2. Protecting dog paws in winter

-Remember that the extremities also need protection.
+Extreme temperatures mean protecting everything: from head to paw.
 You need mittens, enough to cover your head and neck… well, so does your dog!
 The ends of the dogs cool down very quickly.
 You can put boots on your dog to protect him.
 Before investing, however, it is important to note that limiting the time spent outdoors when temperatures are very low is the best solution.
 No dog should be left outdoors for long periods of time in extreme temperatures.

 3. Protect your dog from salt and antifreeze

-Protect your dog from cold weather hazards such as salt on sidewalks and antifreeze, which can be toxic.
+Protect your dog from winter weather hazards such as salt on sidewalks and antifreeze, which can be toxic.
 Rock salt and other chemicals used to melt snow and ice can irritate your pets’ foot pads.
 Our dog absolutely refuses to walk in salt and cries in pain when his paws are attacked by salt in the street.
 Be sure to wipe all legs with a damp towel before your pet licks them and irritates his mouth.
 You must also make sure that your pet’s legs and pads are not chapped or cracked.
 Small dog boots help a lot to protect against these irritants.

 4. Warning: heating pads are a risk